 - Sites maintaining fire services - Sites maintaining irrigation systems - Sites with connection to shipboard potable water systems - Water service connection to offshore customers - Sites where cross connection inspections are not possible due to intricate restrictions or where a repeated history of establishment or reestablishment of cross connections has been documented - Temporary water services - Water haulers - Mobile/portable washing units - 3.
 Upon request, the RWA will provide information regarding the specific requirements for the type of BFP and for the specific circumstances pertaining to various facilities including those mentioned above.
 Installation of BFPs is the responsibility of the customer. - 4.
 All BFPs must be approved by AWWA, ANSI, ASSE or USC and installed in strict accordance with CTDPH and manufacturers' specifications.
 Improperly installed BFPs are unacceptable and will be recorded as violations.
 Reduced pressure zone type backflow preventers are prohibited from underground/vault installations without positive gravity drainage. - 5.
 All BFPs must be installed in well-lit areas and be readily accessible for inspection and testing.
-Particular attention should be paid to confined spaces, hazardous environments, flooding potential, freezing temperatures or other mechanical damage due to vandalism or other causes.
+Particular attention should be paid toconfined spaces, hazardous environments, flooding potential, freezing temperatures or other mechanical damage due to vandalismor other causes.
 Where such situations are present, every effort should be made to relocate BFPs away from these hazardous environments.
-All BFPs are to be installed no more than 5 feet off the floor, unless approved by the RWA. - All projects involving the use of BFPs must be submitted to the RWA for approval prior to installation.
-The submission must include mechanical and plumbing drawings and text describing the proposed BFP. - The RWA is not responsible for any damages due to valve function, malfunction, leakage or failure.
-The RWA is not responsible for damage due to thermal expansion. - 8.
-All testable BFPs must be tested annually by a CTDPH-certified and RWA-recognized backflow prevention device tester.
+All BFPs are to be installed no more than 5 feet off the floor, unless approved by the RWA. - 6.
+All projects involving the use of BFPs must be submitted to the RWA for approval prior to installation.
+The submission must include mechanical and plumbing drawings and text describing the proposed BFP.
+A letter will be sent to the tap applicant stating the RWA's requirements for Backflow Prevention for that specific project.
+The tap applicant must contact the RWA's Cross Connection Department after installation of the backflow device is complete in order to have the backflow device installation tested and inspected. - The RWA is not responsible for any damages due to a backflow preventer function, malfunction, leakage or failure.
+The RWA is not responsible fordamage due to thermal expansion. - 8.
+All testable BFPs must be tested annually by a CTDPH-certified and

+RWA-recognized backflow prevention device tester.
 All results must be submitted in writing to the RWA immediately following completion of the test.
 The RWA will exclude individuals who fail to provide this information from our list of recognized testers and will notify the CTDPH.
 RWA testing services are available at the rate approved in the most recent rate schedule.